 Jet aviation enters a period of rapid development, with 2nd and 3rd generation turbojet engines being the basis.
-During these years, CIAM researchers participated in the development of such highlights as the NK-12, which is still the world's most powerful turboprop engine, and the R11F-300 afterburning turbojet engine.
-The most important event of this period is the establishment in 1953 of the CIAM Research and Test Center, Europe's largest experimental facility for aircraft engine development in Turayevo near Moscow.
+During these years, CIAM's researchers participated in the development of such highlights as the NK-12, which is still the world's most powerful turboprop engine, and the R11F-300 afterburning turbojet engine.
+The most important event of this period is the establishment in 1953 of the CIAM Research and Test Center, Europe's largest experimental facility for aircraft engine development in Turayevo, Moscow region.
 By 1991, over 900 engines had been tested at the CIAM's Test Center.

 1970-1989.
 Golden age

 The Soviet aviation is on the rise, reaching and often exceeding the overall world's level in virtually any area.